 When the same-sex couple decides to start a happy family, surely they have a lot of doubts and questions in their mind.
 The absence of a sperm-maker in a relationship can complicate the whole process of getting pregnant or conceiving, however, nothing is impossible when it comes to science!
-It's tough to decide that how to get pregnant?
+It's tough to decide how to get pregnant?
 With the world is inching towards the acceptance for lesbian couples and on the same hand the growth of science and technology, it has become much easier and less cumbersome for the same-sex couple to give birth to the biological child.
 Before starting a family here's all you need to know about same-sex conception and chances of getting pregnant.
+(1)

 1. Decision making is very important

 In the case of same-sex couples, the couple has a choice to decide before planning pregnancy or conception as to which of the two will carry the child for next 9 month and to decide how to get pregnant?
 Weighing each partner’s mental, emotional and physical needs, carefully think and decides so that your decision may lead to a positive conception.
 How to get pregnant is tough to decide but once the couple has decided that, who will be the future 'mom-to-be', then start tracking the fertility window and cycles and your ovulation dates, including cervical mucus, basal body temperature.
 You should closely track the ovulation days as many things depend on your ovulation.
 With this, you should be aware of pregnancy symptoms and some good pregnancy tips.
+(2)

 2. Who will be the sperm donor?

 It is seen that some couples choose a donor for the first biological child and then continue using the same donor sperm for all the children.
 In this way, if the second partner decides to get pregnant the second time then all the children will be biologically linked to each other.
 So, choose wisely and make sure that you consult with a lawyer and have a strong agreement finalized before the process starts.
+(4)

 3. Once the sperm situation is all set to go, you can decide on any of the following methods of insemination:

 Home insemination is a great option for those who want an alternative choice to get insemination at a fertility clinic.
 This option is usually the cheapest because you will not be paying for the services of a medical professional.
 Below are the steps:

 Step 1:Set up the area where you want the sperm donor to use.
 If you are using a cup, open it, make sure it is right side out and place it on a clean and hygiene paper towel.
 If you are using a jar instead of a cup, set out a clean and neat jar with the lid.
 Ask if he needs the internet connection or net connection, this may be something he prefers for assistance in the procedure.

 Step 2: Set up the area where you are going to use for the insemination.
-Make sure you have all of your equipment in a good order and everything is hygiene and clean.
+Make sure you have all of your equipment in good order and everything is hygiene and cleanliness.
 If you are traveling, pack everything up in the bag that can be carried feasibly.
 Set up a tray with a towel, syringe and any other equipment you need while doing the procedure.

 Step 3:When your sperm donor arrives, make him as comfortable as possible.
 Show him the place where you want him to d the things and what receptacle to use.
 We recommend you to use a cup because the sperm donor can deposit his donation directly into the cup and to eliminate the need to transfer sperm via syringe.

 Step 4:If you are using a jar for sperm donation, wait for 10 minutes for the semen to liquefy easily.
 Keep the sperm in a warm and dark place nicely.
 Sperm thrives best at body temperature, so under the covers against your skin, it is a good place for the jar to be kept.
 Once the semen has been liquefied, draw it up into the syringe straight.
 (Don't draw it in or push it out too quickly, as you don't want to damage the sperm)

 Step 5: Lay down with your hips raised up on a pillow and relax your body.
 If you can, get yourself a little worked up (sexually stimulated).
+(5)